 - Route 3-B: Designed Route

-- Route 3-C: Great Cavern Route
+- Route 3-C: Great Cavern Route (available only in high season)

-- Route 3-D: Huchuy Picchu Route
+- Route 3-D: Huchuy Picchu Route (available only in high season)

 For this high season, a tolerance of thirty (30) minutes has been established for entrance to Machu Picchu in the low season and forty-five (45) minutes in the high season, thus increasing the entrance time by an additional 15 minutes.
 After this period, the visitor will not be able to enter the Machu Picchu data except for reasons of force majeure or fortuitous case duly proven, according to the protocol.